pub struct HashMapRef<'map, K, V, S, G> { /* private fields */ }Expand description

 An iterator visiting all values in arbitrary order.

-The iterator element type is &V
+The iterator element type is &V.

-See HashMap::values
+See HashMap::values for details.